rberrelleza/meet/README.md

 `REACT_APP_ROOM_WINE_BACKGROUND` = a filename for a custom loading spinner background that shows before the iframe loads `REACT_APP_ROOM_WINE_HEADER` = a filename for a custom header image in the S3 bucket

-Learn about environment variables on Netlify: https://docs.netlify.com/configure-builds/environment-variables/#declare-variables
+Learn about Okteto secrets: https://okteto.com/docs/cloud/secrets/index.html

-## Command Line Scripts
+## Development

+To deploy your development environment, you can run:

+`okteto up`

+This will deploy a remote development environment with all the tools you need to build `meet`.

-In the project directory, you can run:
+From the remote terminal, you can run:

 ### `npm install`